Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 > It might seem a little strange at first, I know usually we start counting at 1.
 But think of it like this: if the cupcake holes were secret hideouts, the code '0' is the secret agent name for the first one!

 > To recap, our `holes` variable type is called an '[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)' and looks something like this: `holes = [hole 0, hole 1, hole 2, ... hole 8]`.
-We can reference any item in our array using the index position (what position it is in in the list).
+We can reference any item in our array using the index (what position it is in in the list).
 And remember, in arrays the first position is always '0' (not 1).
 So if we reference `holes[1]` it will actually access the second cupcake hole, not the first!

 <p align="start">
 <img src=../step_2/test_plain_cupcake.svg width="20">